miruna-mt/nexus/README.md

 Nexus helps you solve resource allocation problems across different industries with a simple web interface and powerful optimization engine.

-Instead of organizing by sector, Nexus organizes by **problem type**.
+Instead of organizing by sector, Nexus organizes by problem type.
 Each problem type has a core mathematical model, and industries are just instances with different data.
 Just select a scenario, tweak the parameters or upload your own data — the engine does the math, you get the answers.

 ---

 ## ✨ Features